 - Direct mail.
 This can be a bit expensive, but it can also be extremely effective, especially since not very many artists are doing it any more.
 It’s engaging, personal, and a great way to connect with fans.
 I mean, who wouldn’t love receiving a handwritten postcard in the mail from an artist or band they enjoy?
 This is really easy to handle on a small scale, but could get a bit out of hand or impersonal on a large scale.
 If you have a fan club, this is a really great exclusive offer you can provide your fans.

 - Permission marketing.
 This is your mailing list.
 Because of all the rules regarding spam, you have to have the person’s permission to add them to your mailing list.
 They need to “opt-in.”
 The good news is, however, that once they decide to join your list, you know that your sending emails out to people who really want to hear from you.
 That’s a really great asset to have.
 So, if you don’t already, make sure you put a mailing list together.
+You may want to look into SMS marketing software from companies such as Tatango to keep connected with your fans.
 There are a ton of ways to do it, and some of them are even free.

 - Your website